wolframarnold/chromotype/doc/assets.md

 ## What's an "asset"?

+An "asset" has a caption, a description, and tags.

 An asset embodies an image (or later, a movie or other types of files).

-An "asset" has a caption, a description, and tags.

-If an image is edited, the new image will be associated to the same asset as the original, so it won't need to be re-tagged or re-described.
+If an image is edited, the new image will be associated to the same asset as the original (but can be disassociated manually), so it won't need to be re-tagged or re-described.

-## What's an "asset URI"?
+## What's an "asset url"?

-An asset URI[^1] is a path to an asset.
-An asset has one or more asset URIs.
+An asset url is a path to an asset.
+An asset has one or more asset_url instances.

-It can be a local `file://` URI, or something non-local.

-If an asset is first found non-locally, the asset will be cached locally and will ALSO have a `file://` Asset URI.
+If an asset is first found non-locally, the asset will be cached locally and will _also_ have a `file://` asset location.

-If duplicate files are found, those `file://` URIs will point to the same asset.
+If duplicate files are found, those `file://` URLs will point to the same asset.

-If an iPhoto library is imported, for example, the "original" or "master" version, as well as a "modified" or "preview" version of a photo will point to the same asset.
-The modified asset will be shown by default.
+If an iPhoto library is imported, for example, the "original" or "master" version, including the RAW/CR2 version, as well as a "modified" or "preview" .JPG version of a photo will point to the same asset.
+The modified asset will be shown by default, because the last_modified value of the file will be the most recent.

-## What's a "fingerprint"?

-It's a short string representation of an aspect of a file, like:

-* the SHA of the asset's contents or

-* the SHA of a select set of parsed EXIF header contents

 # Use cases

 ## What happens when assets with the same byte contents are found in two different directories?

-* Their SHA content fingerprint will match, and both Asset URIs will point to the same Asset.
+* Their SHA content fingerprint will match, and both Asset urls will point to the same Asset.

 ## What happens when assets are modified in iPhoto?

-* Their EXIF content fingerprint will match, but not their content SHA fingerprint.
+* Their EXIF content fingerprint will match, so the asset_uri.asset_id but not their content SHA fingerprint, so new thumbnails will be created.

 ## What happens when a file is edited in place?